 To guarantee a perfect match between the ceramic crown and the other teeth, the dentists use a dental impression of the other teeth and create a crown with the technology available, like CAD/CAM technology (which uses 3D designs), laser and 3D printers.

 The cost of a ceramic crown can widely vary according to the number of crowns that will be used, the size of the crowns, the type of restoration that the patient needs, the number of sessions that will be needed to finish the procedure, the need for additional treatments, among others.

-So, if you think that you can be a good candidate for using ceramic crowns or you need more information about the procedure, please contact us at firstname.lastname@example.org and we gladly answer all your questions and will look for a qualified dentist in your area to obtain a personalized budget for you.
+So, if you think you might like to use ceramic crowns or you need more information about the procedure, please contact us at firstname.lastname@example.org and we will gladly answer all your questions and will look for a qualified dentist for a right budget.